arturo21/xmlmagic/README.md

 # XMLMAGIC

-PHP framework to handle XML file structure
+PHP framework to handle XML file structure and do CRUD operations